SEAN: Has anyone else run out of time to read things? You’d think I’d be reading MORE in a pandemic, but…

 ASH: It’s strange but true.

-MELINDA: What is time?
+MJ: What is time?

 SEAN: Airship has the print debut of Failure Frame: I Became the Strongest and Annihilated Everything With Low-Level Spells.
 Also in print is the second ROLL OVER AND DIE: I Will Fight for an Ordinary Life with My Love and Cursed Sword!, and digital-first gives us the 2nd Trapped in a Dating Sim: The World of Otome Games is Tough for Mobs.